Dynamical models for distributed social power perception in Friedkin-Johnsen influence networks: Distributed perception of social power with reflected appraisals

-We notice that if $p_i^*> 1/2$, then $p_i^*>p_j^{*}$ for all $j\neq i$ and $p_i^{*}>\sum_{j\neq i}p_j^*$, which means that $i$ dominates the group by holding a majority of the social power that surpasses the combined power of all others.
-Next, we provide a necessary condition for the existence of a dominant individual.
+Theorem \ref{T2} is proved in Appendix~\ref{app:T2}.
+From Proposition~\ref{P2} and Lemma~\ref{L1}~\ref{L1-1}, Theorem~\ref{T2} also implies that systems~\eqref{e5} and~\eqref{e5.1} admit a unique equilibrium in $\Delta_{n}$, thereby resolving the equilibrium uniqueness conjecture of systems~\eqref{e5} and~\eqref{e5.1} in~\cite{YT-PJ-AM-LW-NEF-FB:22}.
+We hereinafter denote by $p^{*}\in\interior\Delta_{n}$ the unique equilibrium of system~\eqref{e11} in $\Delta_{n}$.
+Note that if $p_i^*> 1/2$, then $p_i^*>p_j^{*}$ for all $j\neq i$ and $p_i^{*}>\sum_{j\neq i}p_j^*$.
+Hence, $i$ dominates the group by holding a majority of the power that surpasses the combined power of all others.
+Next, we provide a necessary condition for the existence of such a dominant individual.

-\begin{proposition} (Existence of a dominant individual) Suppose that Assumption~\ref{A1} holds.
-For any $\sigma \in [1/2,1)$, $i$ is dominant with $p_{i}^{*}>\sigma$ only if
+\begin{proposition} (Existence of a dominant individual) Suppose that Assumption~\ref{A1} holds, and $p^{*}$ is the unique equilibrium of system~\eqref{e11} in $\Delta_{n}$.
+Then, for any $\sigma \in [1/2,1)$, $i$ is dominant with $p_{i}^{*}>\sigma$ only if

 \end{proposition}